AdnanHidic/matheasy/README.md

 # matheasy
 Notepad with embedded calculator and HTML LaTeX output developed as part of my Bachelor's thesis at Faculty of Electrical Engineering, Sarajevo in 2013.
 Written entirely in C# using Windows Presentation Foundation.

+Primary goal of this project was to embed useful and relatively powerful calculator inside ordinary plaintext document in a meaningful way.

 # Screenshots
 Main document editor: